 - A lot of default choices made towards simplicity and KISS principle. and safety.

-- Attention to details, keep focused on the nitty-gritty features of self hosting.
+- Attention to details, keep focused on the nitty-gritty features of self hosting, like full IPv6 support.

 - Operating System: Debian Stretch (stable)

 - Monitoring: Zabbix

 - Antispam: RSpamd

 - Antivirus: ClamAV

 - Jabber: ejabberd

 - Bittorrent station: transmission